Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Hamiltonian Paths

-\emph{Validation gadget by graph~$G_2$.}\quad With the second graph~$G_2$ we enforce that the selected ascending and descending edges between each color pair~$U_i$ and~$W_j$ correspond to the same edge in~$H$ and that any path of length~$2h+2h^2$ passes through each level of~$G_1$ and each level of~$G_2$.
-Formally,~$G_2$ is constructed as follows, herein, assume an arbitrary but fixed ordering on pairs of low and high colors. \begin{compactitem} \item Level~1 contains~$s_1$, \item level~$2i$,~$1\le i\le h^2$, contains all ascending vertices of the~$i$-th color pair, \item level~$2i+1$,~$1\le i\le h^2$, contains all descending vertices of the~$i$-th color pair, \item level~$2h^2+2$ contains~$s_2$, \item level~$2h^2+2+i$,~$1\le i\le h$, contains the vertices from~$U_i$, and \item level~$2h^2+h+2+i$,~$1\le i\le h$, contains the vertices from~$W_i$. \end{compactitem} All edges between consecutive levels are added except for the levels~$2i$ and~$2i+1$,~$1\le i\le h^2$: here we add only an edge between vertices that correspond to the same edge, that is, we add the edge set~$\{\alpha_{\{u,w\}},\delta_{\{w,u\}}\mid \{u,w\}\in F\}.$
+\emph{Validation gadget by graph~$G_2$.}\quad With the second graph~$G_2$ we enforce that the selected ascending and descending edges between each color pair~$U_i$ and~$W_j$ correspond to the same edge in~$H$ and that any path of length~$2h+2h^2+1$ passes through each level of~$G_1$ and each level of~$G_2$.
+Formally,~$G_2$ is constructed as follows.
+Herein, assume an arbitrary but fixed ordering on pairs of low and high colors. \begin{compactitem} \item Level~1 contains~$s_1$, \item level~$2i$,~$1\le i\le h^2$, contains all ascending vertices of the~$i$th color pair, \item level~$2i+1$,~$1\le i\le h^2$, contains all descending vertices of the~$i$th color pair, \item level~$2h^2+2$ contains~$s_2$, \item level~$2h^2+2+i$,~$1\le i\le h$, contains all vertices from~$U_i$, and \item level~$2h^2+h+2+i$,~$1\le i\le h$, contains all vertices from~$W_i$. \end{compactitem} All edges between consecutive levels are added except for the levels~$2i$ and~$2i+1$,~$1\le i\le h^2$: Here, we add only an edge between vertices that correspond to the same edge, that is, we add the edge set~$\{\alpha_{\{u,w\}},\delta_{\{w,u\}}\mid \{u,w\}\in F\}.$ The validation gadget is visualized in \autoref{fig:hamilton:validation}.

+To finish the construction we set~$k:=2h+2h^2+2$.
+The reduction clearly runs in polynomial time and the new parameter~$k$ depends only on the parameter~$h$ of the \textsc{Multicolored Biclique} instance.